 If there is no registered PLMN, or if registration is not possible due to the PLMN being unavailable or registration failure, the MS follows one of the following two procedures depending on its PLMN selection operating mode.
 At switch on, if the MS provides the optional feature of user preferred PLMN selection operating mode at switch on then this operating mode shall be used.
 Otherwise, the MS shall use the PLMN selection mode that was used before switching off.

-EXCEPTION: At switch on, if the MS is in manual mode and neither registered PLMN nor PLMN that is equivalent to it is available but EHPLMN is available, then instead of performing the manual network selection mode procedure of clause 4.4.3.1.2 the MS may select and attempt registration on the highest priority EHPLMN.
-If the EHPLMN list is not available or is empty and the HPLMN is available, then the MS may select and attempt registration on the HPLMN.
+EXCEPTION: At switch on, if the MS is in manual mode, neither registered PLMN nor PLMN that is equivalent to it is available but EHPLMN is available and if the MS supports CAG per clause 4.4.3.1.2 the EHPLMN is presented to the user, then instead of performing the manual network selection mode procedure of clause 4.4.3.1.2 the MS may select and attempt registration on the highest priority EHPLMN.
+If the EHPLMN list is not available or is empty, the HPLMN is available and if the MS supports CAG per clause 4.4.3.1.2 the HPLMN is presented to the user, then the MS may select and attempt registration on the HPLMN.
+If the MS supports CAG, the (highest priority E)HPLMN is selected and the conditions in clause 4.4.3.1.1 bullet m) are not met, the NAS provides the AS with a CAG-ID if there is a CAG cell broadcasts the CAG ID for the selected PLMN and also broadcasting that the PLMN allows a user to manually select the CAG-ID; or the NAS provides the AS with an indication to select a non-CAG cell if there is a non-CAG cell for the selected PLMN and there exists an entry for the selected PLMN in the "CAG information list" includes an "indication that the MS is only allowed to access 5GS via CAG cells".
 The MS shall remain in manual mode.

 NOTE 3: If successful registration is achieved, then the current serving PLMN becomes the registered PLMN and the MS does not store the previous registered PLMN for later use.